 Donna Figurski 1:04:24

 Yeah, I think you’re correct on that.
 I have always had the theater in the back of my mind since I was in second grade.
 I was Little Red Riding Hood and that was my starring role.
-But, so it always been something that I would have liked to have done, but when I was working, there was never any time to do that.
+But, so it has always been something that I would have liked to have done, but when I was working, there was never any time to do that.

 Donna Figurski 1:04:47

 You know, so um, and then when I retired and that was well after David’s injury.
-Again, it took five years for me to be able to feel that I was able to even do something and I happen to See our local theater had a meeting.
+Again, it took five years for me to be able to feel that I was able to even do something and I happened to See our local theater had a meeting.
 So I said I’m going to go.
 So that that one going to that one meeting is what has evolved into.

 Donna Figurski 1:05:08

 Now that was back in 2010.
 So 11 years of my working in the theater, and this is all volunteer kind of stuff that you do, you know.
 But first back in not leaving, New Jersey, and now here out in Arizona.
 So that was one thing.
 And then another thing is I went to a jewelry class, and I liked doing it.